vanheeringen-lab/gimmemotifs/docs/usage.rst

 The running time of GimmeMotifs greatly depends on which tools you use for prediction and how large the dataset is.
-Some of the tools might take a very long time and two of them, GADEM and MoAn, are not added to the default tools because of this reason.
+Some of the tools might take a very long time and two of them, GADEM is not added to the default tools because of this reason.
 You can always use them for an analysis (by specifying the ``-t`` command-line option), but it is recommended to only do this for a small dataset (say, less than 5000